 26 – Swimmer Mark Spitz wins a record seven Olympic gold medals at Munich.

-28 – While taking part in an air race, The Queen’s cousin Prince William of Gloucester and his co-pilot are killed when their plane crashes after take-off near Wolverhampton.
+28 – The Queen’s cousin Prince William of Gloucester and his co-pilot, Vyrell Mitchell, are killed when their light aircraft crashes after take-off near Wolverhampton while taking part in an air race.

 01 – Bobby Fischer becomes first US world chess champion, beating Boris Spassky of the USSR.